Coat of Arms Nigtevecht

 Yes they exist also, it was used by the post office of the village Nigtevecht, ( source heraldry-wiki )

-A ship named the Nigtevecht was a Dutch East India Company (VOC) vessel which sailed in the late 17th century ( source vocsite.nl ).
-Sadly there is no old painting showing of this merchant vessel, must have been very impressive.
-They also found an ancient "logboat" from 700–600 BCE in Nigtevecht; A pre-Roman era shipwreck (logboat) near the modern village has been cataloged by the name Nigtevecht, accding a Google AI result.
+A ship named the Nigtevecht was a Dutch East India Company (VOC).
+Sadly, no old painting of this merchant vessel survives; it must have been very impressive.
+They also found an ancient logboat from 700–600 BCE in Nigtevecht.
+A pre-Roman era shipwreck (logboat) near the modern village has been cataloged under the name Nigtevecht.
+The merchants of the VOC had large houses and much land in the area of Nigtevecht, they represented the great wealth in Holland under control of a Republic, before the United Kingdom raised in power.
+Nevertheless, the House of Orange fullly controlled the VOC.
+The VOC period was the era where also Prince William III became King of England,

 The fogotten war

-"In 1986, a symbolic "peace" [related to the Isles of Scilly] was signed by Dutch ambassador Jonkheer Rein Huydecoper van Nigtevecht.
-This event was said to close a 335-year gap since a prior conflict, effectively declaring peace after centuries had passed since the last Anglo-Dutch war had officially concluded, though a formal peace may have been overlooked at some point."
+"In 1986, a symbolic peace treaty between the Isles of Scilly and the Netherlands was signed by Dutch ambassador Jonkheer Rein Huydecoper van Nigtevecht.
+This event ended a 335-year conflict, formally declaring peace centuries after the last Anglo-Dutch War had concluded, though a formal peace had apparently been overlooked."

-There is also an explation how they discovered the forgotten war in 1986.
+There is also an explanation on the website of how they discovered the forgotten war in 1986:

-"Roy Duncan, historian and chairman of the Isles of Scilly Council, writes to the Dutch embassy in London to dispel the myth that the archipelago is still at war with the Netherlands.
-The embassy investigates and concludes that the myth is indeed based on truth (Whitelocke's letter)."
+"Roy Duncan, historian and chairman of the Isles of Scilly Council, wrote to the Dutch embassy in London to dispel the myth that the archipelago was still at war with the Netherlands.
+The embassy investigated and concluded that the myth was indeed based on truth (Whitelocke's letter)."

 VOC Nigtevecht